darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 Another stave went dim with a dying wheeze.
 Samantha cleaned, her fingers numb and clumsy, followed Melf's curt taps for placement, and snugged it before the dullness could spread like gangrene.

-"Understood," Lareth said, blood trickling from one nostril.
+"Understood," a voice called from behind them—crisp with military authority.
+A woman in guard captain's mail strode along the parapet, her weathered face grim with tactical assessment.
+Her left arm moved stiffly, favoring an old wound that had healed wrong, and pale scar tissue gleamed through a gap in her shoulder armor where the leather had been cut away to accommodate whatever damage lay beneath.
+She carried herself with the confident bearing of someone who had survived worse than this.
 "Archers, cover her hands."

+[[Captain Aldara]] had been coordinating the defense since the first ladder hit stone, her voice cutting through the chaos with practiced command.
+Lareth acknowledged her with a nod—the University's magical support working under her tactical authority.

 They held their stretch.
 Muscles screamed; tendons pulled taut as bowstrings.
 The sled‑tower nearest them pitched when a wheel—hastily nailed and badly—sheared its spokes with a sound like breaking teeth.
 The tower groaned, tilted, and men jumped rather than ride it down.
 One landed with a leg turning wrong, the bone punching through leather with a wet snap.
 His howl cut through everything else—primal, animal—until an arrow took him quiet, the shaft sprouting from his throat like a crimson flower.
 He gurgled, clawed at it, then went still.
 Blood hit snow and steamed, the iron smell thick enough to chew.

 Relief lasted three breaths that tasted of death.
 Then a knot of sellswords crashed grapnels under a mantlet and rammed a ladder up flush to the North Bend where the wind cut worst, driving ice splinters like needles into exposed flesh.
 Hooks shrieked on stone—the sound of violation.
 Three crested the parapet at once—tarred shields smoking in the cold, ice on their beards, eyes like chips of flint, knives for close work that gleamed with promise.

 Samantha moved.
 Training settled her shoulders and emptied her breath, but her heart hammered against her ribs like a caged bird.
-Time stretched like molten glass.
-She stepped inside the first man's guard—close enough to smell the rancid oil on his beard, the stale beer on his breath, see the broken veins in his eyes—turned his elbow with a wet pop, and struck the rim of his helm with the butt of her weapon.
-The impact jarred up her arms, into her shoulders.
-Metal rang like a broken bell; his teeth pinked his breath in a spray that spotted her face warm and copper-sweet.
-The second swung low, aiming for her guts; she caught on leather bracer that split but held, the blade's edge kissing her skin beneath, drove her shoulder into his solar plexus feeling ribs flex, and stamped his knee.
-Something in it gave with a wet pop like a knuckle cracking underwater.
-He screamed—high and thin—as the joint bent sideways.
-The third met her eyes, hesitated at what he saw there—her own face reflected in his pupils, splattered with blood, eyes wild—and paid for it when her strike caught him in the throat.
+She stepped inside the first man's guard—close enough to smell rancid oil on his beard, stale beer on his breath—turned his elbow with a wet pop, and struck his helm with her weapon's butt.
+Metal rang like a broken bell; his teeth pinked his breath in a spray.
+The second swung low for her guts; she caught the blade on her leather bracer, drove her shoulder into his solar plexus, and stamped his knee.
+Something gave with a wet pop.
+He screamed as the joint bent sideways.
+The third met her eyes, hesitated at what he saw there, and paid for it when her strike caught his throat.
 Cartilage crunched.
-He dropped, clawing at his crushed windpipe, making sounds no human should make.
+He dropped, clawing at his crushed windpipe.

 "Left!" a student shouted, voice cracking with panic.
 Lareth's flame stitched a line behind the ladder—flesh sizzled where it found targets—to keep new boots from finding purchase.
 The screaming intensified.
 Melf's hands were sunk to the wrists in stone that flowed like thick honey, coaxing grain to bite the ladder's hooks.
 Grit hissed against magic; frost cracked like bones breaking.
 His face was gray with strain, blood running freely from his nose now.